 Summer and Winter Demand Savings—Alternative Method

-An alternative method for estimating summer and winter demand savings is also available.
+An alternative method to estimate summer and winter demand savings is also available.
 To use the alternative method, follow these steps:

 Step 1.
 Determine the applicable weather zone of the proposed system using Figure 5, above.

 Step 2.
 Use PVWatts® to model the proposed system as described in the Annual Energy Savings (kWh) section above.
-However, instead of using the zip code/default weather file, select the TMY3 reference location and weather file associated with the applicable weather zone of the proposed system.
-(For example, a system in McAllen, weather zone 1, would be modeled based on the DALLAS-FORT WORTH INTL AP, TX TMY3 weather file.
+However, instead of using the zip code/default weather file, select the TMY3 reference location and weather file associated with the applicable weather zone of the proposed system. (e.g., a system in McAllen in weather zone 1 would be modeled based on the DALLAS-FORT WORTH INTL AP, TX TMY3 weather file).
 Leave all other inputs the same.

 Step 3.
 On the PVWatts Results page, select Download Results: Hourly.
 Save the pvwatts_hourly.csv output file to your computer and open it using Microsoft Excel.